PatrickBaus/PID-CPP/README.md

 For the floating point test, the code below was used, which was adapted from the [Arduino PID Library](https://github.com/br3ttb/Arduino-PID-Library/).
 The `LIKELY`/`UNLIKELY` macro was used to tell the compiler about the default values and which conditional path was more likely.
 All benchmarks were compiled using the option Fastests with LTO (-O3 -flto):

-The floating point code is more simple because overflow only needs to be checked at the end.
-It is therefore expected to run faster if there is a dedicated floating point unit available.
+The floating point code is simpler because overflow conditions only need to be checked at the end.
+It is therefore expected to run faster if there is a dedicated floating point unit available (that is single precision, 32-bit floats).

 ```c
 #ifdef DOUBLE_PRECISION_MATH